Hello and welcome to the Film & Media Department at Reigate College.

 back.
 I hope you enjoyed analysing the two short film narratives.

-the next activity, it’s your turn to be imaginative and really let your
+For the next activity, it’s your turn to be imaginative and really let your creativity flow.

 Using your knowledge of short film narrative, generate ideas

 for a two to three minute short film based on the following opening:

 “One night, two small people crept out of my